-She is Vice President of the Canadian Group of the Inter-Parliamentary Union (IPU), having previously served as a Co-Rapporteur for the IPU Standing Committee of Democracy and Human Rights.
-Her ongoing focus has been on women’s issues – she recently played a critical role in a landmark resolution on maternal and child health, the first time a resolution of its kind was adopted by the IPU.
-Due to this, she was named the IPU Goodwill Ambassador for Maternal and Child Health.
+The Senator is currently the Vice-President of the Canadian Group of the Inter-Parliamentary Union (IPU), an international organization of parliaments that holds the objective of fostering contacts, coordination and the exchange of experience among parliamentarians from 179 countries.
+In her position, she played a critical role in a landmark resolution on maternal, newborn and child health, the first time a resolution of its kind was adopted by the IPU.
+Because of this, she was named the IPU’s Goodwill Ambassador for Maternal, Newborn and Child Health.

 The Senator is also a member of the IPU’s Group of the Twelve Plus and a member of the Committee of Women Parliamentarians for which she was elected to the Executive Committee.
 Until the fall of 2014, she served on the Executive Committee of the IPU, as well as Chair of their Sub-Committee on Finance.
 She currently serves on the Bureau of Women Parliamentarians and was elected as President of the IPU Middle East Committee in 2017.

 Additionally, Senator Ataullahjan has been an active member of the Commonwealth Parliamentary Association (CPA) for a number of years.
 She served as an elected member of the Executive of the CPA and formed part of the CPA delegation that attended Pakistan in 2017.